dsankhua/AI-Analyst-Portfolio/README (1).md

 # Debasis Sankhua - AI Product/Data Analyst Portfolio

 Welcome to my GitHub portfolio!
-I am transitioning from a Sales Operations Specialist role into a technical career as a Product Analyst / Data Analyst.
+I am transitioning from a Business Operations Analyst role into a technical career as a Product Analyst / Data Analyst.
 This portfolio showcases my learning journey and hands-on projects that demonstrate my skills in data analysis, product thinking, and AI integration.

 ## 🎯 Career Goal
 To become a skilled Product/Data Analyst with expertise in data-driven decision-making, product metrics, and AI-powered tools.